isLinXu/isLinXu/README.md

 💬 About me:
-I am Lin Xu, a AI Engineer at Strait Intelligence Robot AI team.</br> Before joining HXZH, I also worked/interned with Keeko Robot AI team. </br> 🌱 I’m currently learning OpenCV,Pytorch and Tensorflow .etc </br> 🌱 I‘m interested in Generative networks and deep learning networks.</br> 🔭 I’m currently working on abnormal defect detection and target detection.</br>
+I am Lin Xu, a AI Engineer at Strait Intelligence Robot AI team.</br> Before joining HXZH, I also worked/interned with Keeko Robot AI team. </br> 🌱 currently learning OpenCV,Pytorch and Tensorflow .etc </br> 🌱 Also interested in Generative networks and deep learning networks.</br> 🔭 And currently working on abnormal defect detection and target detection.</br>

 📫 How to reach me:
 e-mail address->17746071609@163.com </br>